randybias/cloudscaling.com/blog/cloud-computing/_posts/2009-09-29-cloud-standards-are-misunderstood.markdown

 The second argument goes something like this:

-<blockquote>If we don't create standards sooner cloud computing will become a giant morass of competing proprietary standards that will impede progress and slow cloud computing adoption.</blockquote>
+If we don't create standards sooner cloud computing will become a giant morass of competing proprietary standards that will impede progress and slow cloud computing adoption.

 What you don't usually hear is the middle-ground argument, which is where I sit now:

-<blockquote>We need some cloud standards now and some later.
+We need some cloud standards now and some later.
 We need to prioritize those standards upon which others will be built as standards don't appear in isolation.
-We need to be smart and keep the foundational standards simple and easy to extend, while laying the groundwork for more standards in the future.</blockquote>
+We need to be smart and keep the foundational standards simple and easy to extend, while laying the groundwork for more standards in the future.

 Why does this make sense?
 Because standards evolve in a continuum.
 They aren't created all at once and they do have interrelationships, just like the elements of the cloud stack above.